wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 Bias: I used the usual zeros initialisation.

 Number of epochs: I found that approximately 30-40 epochs on the vgg like architecture yields a good validation accuracy (approx 96-97%), and a test accuracy of ~95%.
-The epoch number is not fixed beforehand.
-Rather, I use the 'early stopping' callback in keras to stop training once 5 epochs has passed without the validation loss going down.
-(The logic behind early stopping is that if you train the network further, the network starts overfitting on the trianing example and the validation loss actually go up again, which means it would not generalise well to test images)
+For the multiscale cnn, I used epochs of up to 80, but used the Modelcheckpoint callback from keras to save the best model for testing.

 ##### Optimizer